oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 The HybridSystem provides an SSP (this document), SSP Annex (formerly the Statement of Applicability (SoA)), SRMP, Incident Response Plan (IRP), Standard Operating Procedures (SOPs) and other operational documentation to assist in the understanding of the HybridSystem system and the security controls included.

-Continuous Monitoring Plan (CMP) has also been developed for the blueprint to assist Agencies with the development of their own Agency-specific CMPs.
+Continuous Monitoring Plan (CMP) has also been developed for the blueprint to assist organisations with the development of their own organisation-specific CMPs.

 #### Security controls provided by the HybridSystem

 - An SSP has been drafted for the HybridSystem (this document).
-- A system-specific IRP has been drafted for the HybridSystem which integrates with the Agency-level IRP.
+- A system-specific IRP has been drafted for the HybridSystem which integrates with the organisation-level IRP.
-- The blueprint includes guidance to assist Agencies in developing a CMP.
+- The blueprint includes guidance to assist organisations in developing a CMP.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for developing an Agency-specific CMP.
+- The organisation is responsible for developing an organisation-specific CMP.
-- The Agency is responsible for developing a security assessment report including a plan of action post security assessment.
+- The organisation is responsible for developing a security assessment report including a plan of action post security assessment.

 ## Physical security